sarcophagus-org/sarcophagus-v2-archaeologist-service/service/src/cli/README.md

 2. Create a new command in the `commands` folder.
 See the `command` interface and other commands for examples of how to setup the new command.
 If necessary, you will use the options array from step 1 in the new command.
 ####
 3. Register the new command in the `cli.ts` constructor using `this.addCommand`
+4. Optionally, you can implement a `validateArgs` method in the command for arg validations.

 ###
 #### Notes:
-The `type` field on the options does not support `BigNumber`.
-This can be typed as a `String` and then parsed into a `BigNumber` in the command you create.
+The `type` field can be a function which is called on the value provided via the command line args.
+For example, `parseEther` is being called on a few values in the `register` command.